JStateson/HP_search/README.md

 5. Cloud lookup looks up a product ID to see if it is supported.
 Demo video [is here](https://stateson.net/images/DemoCloudSupport.mp4)
 6. The Printer, AIO and PC can also be launched into a new window.
 7. Khoros spoilers are fixed.
 Useful after pasting from a macro into a Khoros post.
-8. Khoros unfriendly HTML can be removed including citations.
+8. Khoros unfriendly HTML can be cleaned, citations removed, and put into a spoiler.
 9. You can start the HP SupportGPT and ask it a question.
 Unfriendly Khoros HTML is removed and the answer can be returned using a **Copy Answer** button.
 You **must run the start** before every question and any previous session will be deleted.
 You should select **Stop SupportGPT** when no longer using SupportGPT to answer questions in any Khorus enabled forum.

 ## To install this extension